tum-ens/urbs/README.md

 ### Windows

-Both 32 bit and 64 bit versions should work.
 For all packages, best take the latest release or release candidate version.
+Both 32 bit and 64 bit versions work

-  1. **[Python 2.7](https://python.org/download)** Unfortunately, the Coopr package is not (yet) compatible with Python 3.
+  1. **[Python 2.7](https://python.org/download)**.
+Python 3 support is not possible yet, but planned once all used packages support it.
-  2. **[pip](https://pip.pypa.io/en/latest/installing.html)** The Python package manager.
+  2. **[pip](https://pip.pypa.io/en/latest/installing.html)** .The Python package manager.
 Facilitates installing many packages.
-Add `C:\Python27\Scripts` to system path ([how](http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx), so that the `pip` command is found.
+After installation, add `C:\Python27\Scripts` to system path ([how](http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx)), so that the `pip` command becomes available.
-  3. **IPython**: `pip install ipython`, automatically installs the pyreadline dependency.
+  3. **IPython**: `pip install ipython`
   4. **SciPy stack:** These require binary installers.
       1. [Numpy](http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy)
       2. [SciPy](http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy)
       3. [Matplotlib](http://www.lfd.uci.edu/~gohlke/pythonlibs/#matplotlib), requires [dateutil](http://www.lfd.uci.edu/~gohlke/pythonlibs/#python-dateutil), [pytz](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pytz), [pyparsing](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyparsing) and [six](http://www.lfd.uci.edu/~gohlke/pythonlibs/#six).
 Now you can start `ipython --pylab` and have a MATLAB-style command line with plotting capabilities.
-  5. **[Pandas](https://pypi.python.org/pypi/pandas#downloads)** is the data workhorse in this model.
+  5. **[Pandas](https://pypi.python.org/pypi/pandas#downloads)**: its [Series](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#series) and [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe) are used for representing all model input and output.
-  6. **[Coopr](https://software.sandia.gov/trac/coopr/downloader/)** at least version 3.5 or the VOTD installer.
+  6. **[Coopr](https://software.sandia.gov/trac/coopr/downloader/)**: minimum version 3.5 or the VOTD installer.
-  7. **Solver** like [GLPK](http://winglpk.sourceforge.net/).
-Add the installation directory to the system path, so that the `glpsol` command is found.
-Other supported solvers are CPLEX and Gurobi (if available executables).
+  7. **Solver**: [GLPK](http://winglpk.sourceforge.net/).
+Add the installation directory to the system path, so that the `glpsol` command is availables.
+Other supported solvers are CPLEX and Gurobi (if their executables are available).
-  8. **Last dependencies** for Excel I/O: `pip install xlrd xlwt openpyxl==1.8.6` (Reason vor version: Pandas only [supports openpyxl < 2.0.0 as of 2014-07-19](https://github.com/pydata/pandas/blob/master/pandas/compat/openpyxl_compat.py))
+  8. **Excel I/O** dependencies for Pandas: `pip install xlrd xlwt openpyxl==1.8.6` (Reason for version: Pandas only [supports openpyxl < 2.0.0 as of 2014-07-22](https://github.com/pydata/pandas/blob/master/pandas/compat/openpyxl_compat.py))

 ### Linux

-Just use the package manager to get the packages mentioned in the Windows installation.
+Use the package manager to get all the packages listed in the Windows installation section.
 Below is the installation procedure for Ubuntu & Debian.
 Other distributions might have slightly different package names:

   - **Everything** except Coopr & Excel I/O `sudo apt-get install python python-pip python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose glpk-utils`
   - **Coopr & Excel I/O** `sudo pip install coopr xlwt xlrd openpyxl==1.8.6`

 ## Get started

-Once you have followed the steps under Installation and have [Git](http://git-scm.com/) installed, clone this repository:
+Once installation is complete, clone this repository and execute the run script:

     git clone https://github.com/tum-ens/urbs.git
     cd urbs
     python runme.py

-Less than a minute((YMMV, depending on your hardware)) later, inspect the folder `results` for plots and summaries for multiple optimised energy supply scenarios.
+About a minute later, the folder `results` contains plots and summary spreadsheets for multiple optimised energy supply scenarios, whose definition is contained in the run script.
 To get a graphical and tabular summary over all scenarios, execute

     python comp.py

 and look at `results/comp.xlsx` and `results/comp.png` for a quick comparison.
+The script parses the summary spreadsheets for all scenarios.

 ## Next steps

   1. Read the source code of `runme.py` and `comp.py`.
   2. Quickly scan through `urbs.py`, read docstrings.
-  3. Try adding scenarios in `runme.py` and see their effect on results.
+  3. Try adding/modifying scenarios in `runme.py` and see their effect on results.
   4. Fire up IPython (`ipython --pylab`) and run the scripts from there using the run command: `run runme` and `run comp`.
 Then use `whos` and inspect the workspace afterwards (`whos`).
 See what you can do (analyses, plotting) with the DataFrames.
 Take the `urbs.get_constants`, `urbs.get_timeseries` and `urbs.plot` functions as inspriation and the [Pandas docs](http://pandas.pydata.org/pandas-docs/stable/) as reference.